Suchitra Sen

-Suchitra Sen (Note: (/bn/; born Roma Dasgupta, /bn/; 6 April 1931 – 17 January 2014)), widely known as the Mahanayika (lit.
-'Great actress'), was an Indian actress who worked in Bengali and Hindi cinema.
+Suchitra Sen (Note: /bn/.) (/bn/; born Roma Dasgupta; (Note: /bn/; also known as Krishna.)
+April 6, 1931 – January 17, 2014), widely known as the Mahanayika, (Note: /bn/, lit.
+'Great actress'.) was an Indian actress who worked in Bengali and Hindi cinema.
 The movies in which she was paired opposite actor Uttam Kumar became classics in the history of Bengali cinema.

-Sen was the first Indian actress to receive an award at an international film festival when, at the 1963 Moscow International Film Festival, she won the Silver Prize for Best Actress for Saat Pake Bandha.
-She was catapulted to stardom after she was cast as Vishnupriya by Devaki Kumar Bose in his Bhagaban Shree Krishna Chaitanya (1953).
+Sen won the Silver Prize for Best Actress for Saat Pake Bandha at the 3rd Moscow International Film Festival in 1963, thus became the first Indian actress to receive an award at an international film festival.

 In 1972, she was awarded the Padma Shri, the fourth highest civilian award in India.
 From 1979 on, she retreated from public life and shunned all forms of public contact; for this she is often compared to Greta Garbo.
 In 2005, she refused the Dadasaheb Phalke Award, the highest cinematic award in India, to stay out of the public eye.
 In 2012, she was conferred the West Bengal Government's highest honour: Banga Bibhushan.
-Her first official release was Sukumar Dasgupta's Saat Number Kayedi (1953).

 Personal life and education

-Suchitra Sen was born on 6 April 1931, in a Bengali family of Bhanga Bari village of Belkuchi Thana in Bengal Province of British India (now in Rajshahi Division, Bangladesh).
+Suchitra Sen was born on 6 April 1931, in a Bengali family of Bhanga Bari village of Belkuchi Thana, located in the Bengal Province of British India—which was part of the greater Pabna District at the time, but is now in the Sirajganj District, Bangladesh.
 Her father, Korunamoy Dasgupta, was a Sanitary Inspector of Pabna Municipality and her mother, Indira Devi, was a homemaker.
 Sen was their fifth child and second daughter.
 She was a granddaughter of the poet Rajanikanta Sen. She received her formal education in Pabna Government Girls High School.
 The violence of Partition in 1947 brought her family to West Bengal.
 Here she married Dibanath Sen, son of wealthy industrialist Adinath Sen, in 1947, at the age of 16 years.
 She had one daughter, Moon Moon Sen, who is a former actress.
 Suchitra's father-in-law, Adinath Sen, was supportive of her acting career in films after her marriage.
 Her industrialist husband invested greatly in her career and supported her.
 He died in 1970.

 Sen had made a successful entry into Bengali films in 1952, and then a less successful transition into the Hindi movie industry.
 According to persistent but unconfirmed reports in the Bengali press, her marriage was strained by her success in the film industry.